 I am a former Oxford University tutor, lecturer and researcher.
+I hold Master's degrees in business studies and sociology and have 13 years solid teaching experience.
 My aim is to help each student reach their potential and my experience has shown me that the tutorial method is the best way to do that.

 After leaving Oxford, I ran my own social research and evaluation agency in Northern California, working with government agencies and corporations involved in community development projects.